Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Forbidden Undirected Graphs

 Next, observe that $\Forb(\cF) \subseteq \Forb(K_k)$.
 To see this, let $F \in \cF$ be such that $k = \min \chi(F)$.
 Suppose for contradiction that there is a graph $H \in \Forb(\cF) \setminus \Forb(K_k)$.
 Then there exists a homomorphism from $K_k$ to $H$.
 But then note that $F$ has a homomorphism to $K_k$ since $\chi(F) \leq k$, and hence $F$ has a homomorphism to $H$, a contradiction to the assumption that $H \in \Forb(\cF)$.

-By the result of Kolaitis, Pr\"omel, and Rothschild, the graphs in $\Forb(K_k)$ are asymptotically almost surely $(k-1)$-partite, and hence the graphs in $\Forb({\cF})$ are aymptotically almost surely $(k-1)$-partite as well.
-Since $\Forb(\cF)$ contains the class of all $(k-1)$-partite graphs, the almost-sure theory of $\Forb(\cF)$ equals the almost-sure theory of the class of $(k-1)$-partite graphs, which is the theory of the generic $(k-1)$-partite graph by the results discussed after Lemma~\ref{lem:mc}. \end{proof}
+By Theorem~\ref{thm:KPR}, the graphs in $\Forb(K_k)$ are asymptotically almost surely $(k-1)$-partite, and hence the graphs in $\Forb({\cF})$ are aymptotically almost surely $(k-1)$-partite as well.
+Since $\Forb(\cF)$ contains the class of all $(k-1)$-partite graphs, the almost-sure theory $T$ of $\Forb(\cF)$ equals the \blue{(complete)} almost-sure theory of the class of $(k-1)$-partite graphs: \blue{if $\phi$ is a first-order sentence that holds asymptotically almost surely in the class of $(k-1)$-partite graphs, then it holds asymptotically almost surely in the class of $\Forb(K_k)$, and hence a forteriori in the class $\Forb(\mathcal F)$.} Therefore, $T$ is the theory of the generic $(k-1)$-partite graph by Theorem~\ref{thm:KPR-2}. \end{proof}

 \begin{definition} Let $H$ be a finite undirected graph.
 Then the \emph{co-chromatic number of $H$} is the smallest $k \in {\mathbb N}$ such that there exists a graph $G$ such that $G \not \to H$ and $G \to K_k$; note that $K_{\chi(H)+1} \not \to H$ and $K_{\chi(H)+1} \to K_{\chi(H)+1}$ so $k \leq \chi(H)+1$. \end{definition}